 Before we can understand the purpose of a contract, let’s first discuss what a contract is.

-Contracts are legal agreements formed between parties of two or more.
+Contracts are legal agreements formed between two or more parties.
 After a contract is signed, parties are legally obligated to deliver upon contract terms, obligations, and other implications outlined in the agreement.
 For a contract to be upheld by the law, all parties involved must consent to it, be of legal capacity to enter into contracts, and the agreement's terms must be wholly legal.

 Learn about the essential requirements of a contract by clicking here.